Calvin-Abstraction/Calvin-Abstraction.github.io/content/_index.md

 +++
 ---

-# LAN Party from 6-9pm on Friday, April 8!
+# LINUX INSTALL SESSION COMING SOON!
-Free food and drinks, and you could win a Steam gift card!
+Join us!
+Experience a new OS.
+Begin your journey into mastering the command line and Git!

-Join our Discord server! https://discord.gg/gcX4qmGG
+Join our Discord server for updates! https://discord.gg/gcX4qmGG

 <br/><br/>